pontig/ing-sw-2023-pontiggia-pasini-reffo-perriello/README.md

 &emsp; **My Shelfie Client:**

-&emsp;&ensp; Open a second terminal and change the directory till you are in MyShelfie folder
+&emsp;&ensp; Open a second terminal and change the directory till you are in MyShelfie folder.

 &emsp;&ensp; Now you can start the client by typing:
 ```bash